Affinidi CLI

 affinidi <topic> <command> [flags]

-1. All commands start with the keyword affinidi.
+1. All commands begin with affinidi.

-2. Topics typically correspond to Affinidi services or domains.
+2. Topics represent Affinidi services or domains.

-3. Commands correspond to the actions to perform.
+3. Commands define the actions to perform.

-4. Flags are a way to provide the parameters required by the command.
+4. Flags provide the required parameters.

-5. Use affinidi help <topic|command> to show the helpful details.
+5. Use affinidi help <topic|command> to view detailed usage information.

 Help

-With the help root command: affinidi help login create-config
+Use the help root command: affinidi help login create-config

 Flags

---help Prints the command’s help information.
+--help displays help information.

 Active Project

-To switch the active project use the command affinidi project select-project
+To switch projects, use: affinidi project select-project

 Session and Configuration Files